 ...Continued from yesterday: The following day, Friday, November 23, we visited the Los Angeles County Museum of Art, a very open, Southern California-style structure designed with lots of outdoor spaces,

-Among LACMA's vast holdings are plenty of kid-friendly exhibits, a few of which we visited that day, starting with a street lamp environment, ...that was fun to run through.
-The next object of interest we came upon was a giant sculpture by Jeff Koons called "Balloon Monkey (Orange)" Tom looking at the Balloon Monkey.
+First the first exhibit among LACMA's vast holdings that we visited was a street lamp environment, The next object of interest we came upon was a giant sculpture by Jeff Koons called "Balloon Monkey (Orange)" Tom looking at the Balloon Monkey.

 ...which is probably why there were a couple of guards around the monkey whose job it was to chase off the little kids who ran too close to the pond above which the monkey hovered.